Is Breaking a Mirror Good Luck in Russia? Discover the Truth!

 By repairing the broken mirror, you are symbolically breaking the curse associated with it and embracing a new beginning.
 It allows you to move forward with confidence, free from any negative energy or superstitions that may have been attached to the broken mirror.

-ALSO READ Discover When is the Best Time to Plant Good Luck Tree
+ALSO READ Discover What is Considered Good Luck in Many Countries

 Dispelling Bad Luck: Tips for Mirror Repair